Human authored, evidenced-based – 8 min read

 Let’s work together

-There is more I could say about avocados, so if you are interested in learning more about the topic, understand whether avocado or any other food for that matter may be suitable for you or not, if you wish to address a health concern, a symptom, or simply optimise your diet, get in touch to work with me.
+I am confident you have enjoyed this blog post, if so please SUBSCRIBE to my monthly newsletters.
+There is more I could say about avocados, so if you are interested in learning more about the topic or other foods, understand whether avocado or any other food for that matter may be suitable for you or not, if you wish to address a health concern, a symptom, or simply optimise your diet, get in touch to work with me.
+You can also consider my WEIGHT LOSS & DETOX programme.

 1. Dreher ML, Cheng FW, Ford NA.
 A Comprehensive Review of Hass Avocado Clinical Trials, Observational Studies, and Biological Mechanisms.
 Nutrients.
 2021 Dec 7;13(12):4376. doi:10.3390/nu13124376 PubMed PMID: 34959933; PubMed Central PMCID: PMC8705026.